This article originally appeared in Campaign US.

 But marketing to Baby Boomers—a vast market of 73 million people in the U.S.—can be extremely lucrative, if brands know how to speak to them.

 I recently hosted a multigenerational conversation with five marketing leaders and their Boomer parents, where we explored how brands are approaching this generation.
-The discussion squashed myths, such as the uninformed senior consumer, while shining a light on the influence of traditional media and highlighting the need for simple brand experiences when promoting products to boomers.
+The discussion squashed myths, such as the uninformed senior consumer, while shining a light on the influence of traditional media and highlighting the need for simple brand experiences when marketing to boomers.

 Participants included: